A Look at Each Vaccine: Japanese Encephalitis Virus (JEV) Vaccine

 Does the JEV vaccine have side effects?

-The JEV vaccine may cause mild side effects in a small number of recipients, including headaches, muscle aches and malaise, and occur in about 1 of every 5 people who receive the JEV vaccine.
+The JEV vaccine may cause mild side effects in a small number of recipients, including headaches, muscle aches and malaise, and occur in about 1 or 2 of every 10 people who receive the JEV vaccine.
 Redness, swelling or a lump at the injection site occurs in about one in 100 vaccine recipients.

 Who should get the JEV vaccine?

 Fortunately, if you intend to stay in cities or stay for less than one month, the risk of catching JEV is very low.
 However, the JEV vaccine is recommended for those traveling to high-risk areas during the JEV transmission season who are:

 - Staying in rural or farm areas